rrossibr/Puzzle-77/README.md

-After downloading, use go mod tidy for updates.
+After download use: go mod tidy for updates.

 build on Mac with: go build -o puzzle77

 run with: ./puzzle77 -cores *
 Change * for number of cores that you like to use!

-Open file puzzle77.go
+Open file puzzle77.go with VsCode

 By default the program is set for bitcoin wallet #71